nilanshnet/Sudoku-Game-Java/README.md

 ## How to run the Game:

-1. Once you are done with the pre-requisites section, run the file `server.java` within the [src directory](./src).
+1. Once you are done with the pre-requisites section, run the file [Server.java](./src/sudoku/Server.java) within the "src" directory.
 This starts the Game server.

-2. Within the [src directory](./src) run the `App.java` file as a Java application, to start the GUI.
+2. Within the "src" directory run the [App.java](./src/sudoku/App.java) file as a Java application, to start the GUI.

 3. Play The GAME:

-> - Use the **'Start Game’** button to start a game, this will give you a default game.
+- Use the **'Start Game’** button to start a game, this will give you a default game.
-> - As you keep filling the blank entries, you can also check your progress by using the **‘Check’** button at any time – to verify your entries.
+- As you keep filling the blank entries, you can also check your progress by using the **‘Check’** button at any time – to verify your entries.
-> - **‘Clear Board'** button lets you start from scratch or clear the current game.
+- **‘Clear Board'** button lets you start from scratch or clear the current game.

 4. Tip – if you want to start a random game instead of a saved game, just input one number in any one of the **bordered** entries for numbers - ***Not the ones that the player has to fill.***
 Once you input one number -> Hit the **‘Start Game’** button for a different game.